 How will your findings advance research in your field?

 Kevin Pacheco-Barrios: taVNS holds significant promise for addressing mood disorders and chronic pain conditions, among others.
 This study will provide insights into the safety, feasibility, and general effects of taVNS on physiological processes to establish a baseline understanding of how taVNS influences neurophysiological mechanisms, fostering confidence in the technique's potential therapeutic value.
+Please use only one interview of Dr Pacheco with the statement above

 INTERVIEW: Named Talent says the statement above in an interview-style shot, looking slightly off-camera.